by Ian Mackenzie

 The gorge itself was even deeper than Dales’.
 The hike down was also a definite step up in terms of difficulty – bordering on mountaineering at times.
 Some of our traverses across rocky ledges involved holding on to rocks above us while we shifted our feet from ledge to ledge.
 But the views on the way down were worth it.

 The payoff for our endeavours was stunning too.
 As we crossed the stones along the river bed and turned the corner we were greeted by a huge bowl of rocks, dominated by a flowing waterfall of incredible beauty.
 It felt like what it must have been like to see Rivendell from Lord of the Rings for the first time.
-It was all we could do to just sit there and take it all in.

 Our climb back up the cliffs allowed us to look at the gorge and its waterfall from different perspectives, and these were even more spectacular.